General instructions for submissions

 a.
 Original Research

 Original research must represent research, be methodologically accurate, and be relevant to global health policy and management.
 A manuscript reporting original research should include a clear aim or hypothesis, design and materials and methods (including study setting, participants, inclusion and exclusion criteria, sampling, and data), statistical analysis and interpretations, main results, discussion of the findings, study limitations, and the conclusion.
 An original research article must be written in around 5000 words, including tables, figures, and references, and should present novel observations pertinent to the journal’s scope.
 The abstract should be structured and include a maximum of 250 words.
-A total of 5 Tables/Figures are allowed to appear and there is no limitation on the number of references.
 A total of 6 Tables/Figures are allowed to appear and the number of references should not exceed 45.

 b.
 Reviews and Meta-analyses